Saklehir/SimpleSlopes/README.md

 Step 2: Create an `lm` object with three way interactions (continous variables) Using the airquality dataset in R, we are going to predict `Ozone` by three way interaction of solar radiation (`Solar.R`), wind (`Wind`) and temperature (`Temp`)
+When you build your model, please make sure that predictor comes first, first moderator second and second moderator third in order.
+You will have to be consistent in entering the moderator variables in that order in the following functions as well.

 `lm.model <- lm(Ozone ~ Solar.R + Solar.R:Wind + Solar.R:Temp + Wind:Temp + Solar.R:Wind:Temp, data = airquality)`